 • Offset Z

-• Moves the entire drawing as a complete geometry on the Z axis and keeps all vertices in the same position as the original polyline/boundary.
+• Allows you to make a specific elevation offset that moves the entire drawing as a complete geometry on the Z axis and keeps all vertices in the same XY positions as the original polyline/boundary.

 • This tool is best used for design projects when you need to raise or lower the elevation of the entire geometry of your polyline/boundary.